celigo/integrator-api-docs/readme.md

 ### Job

-Jobs represent the state of a flow while it is running, and then the stats for a flow after it is done running (num success, num error, start time, end time, etc).
+Jobs represent the state of a flow while it is running (start time, status, percentage complete, etc...), and then the final stats for a flow when it has finished running (num success, num error, end time, etc...).

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/job.md) for more info regarding the job resource type and all its related API endpoints.

-### Notifications
+### Notification

 This resource type is used to subscribe to notifications for specific events in integrator.io.
 For example, send me an email when a connection goes offline in my account.